Egameh/Google-Gemini-Agent/README.md

 # Gemini Agentic Assistant

-A production-deployed, multi-agent AI assistant that manages Gmail and Google Calendar through natural language.
+A production-deployed, multi-agent AI assistant that manages Gmail, Google Calendar, and Web browsing through natural language.
 Built with a tool-dispatch architecture, served via FastAPI, and hosted on AWS EC2.

 ---